frajaona/android-challenge/README.md

 *****

-## <a name="criterios_avaliacao"/>Things to consider:
+## <a name="criterios_avaliacao"/>Evaluation criteria:

 - Quality is better than quantity
 - Avoid unnecessary network requests.
 Examples:
     - Image caching
     - Try to handle layout on device rotation
-- Use SDK versions compatible with Google Play
+- Use of SDK versions compatible with Google Play
-- Maintain a consistent navigation structure, be it for ???
+- Maintain a consistent navigation structure, be it tabs or sliding menus
 - Compatibility and good use of additional libraries: Support Library v4, Appcompat v7, Design Library.
 - Use of new components and/or Material Design: Toolbar, RecyclerView, AppBar, CoordinatorLayout, SnackBar, FloatActionButton, etc.
 - Clean and structured code